wojtex113/100daysoflinux/README.md

 ### :yellow_circle: Day 17 (Monday, 15-05-2023)
 **Ansible**
 - I finished the 'Ansible' section in the ebook '77 zadań dla adminów'.
-I used ChatGTP during this lab.<br/>
+I used ChatGTP during this lab.<br/><br/>
-The 'Docker' section I'll do later.
+The 'Docker' section will be done later.
 All answers added to blog post:<br/>
 https://wojst.pl/ebook-77-zadan-dla-adminow-odpowiedzi/

 ---